pvcraven/networking-class/source/02_introduction/introduction.rst

    radio waves, or light to 1's and 0's.
 When new data is received, the physical layer will pass that data up to the data-link layer.
 2. Data-Link: Decodes the data from the physical layer into chunks of data called "frames".
-A frame has data about "payload" and if the frame is addressed for this computer and uncorrupted, it is passed up to the networking layer.
+A frame has a data "payload" and if the frame is addressed for this computer and uncorrupted, it is passed up to the networking layer.
 Otherwise it is ignored.
 3. Networking: Each chunk of data at this level is called a "packet."
-   At the networking level, we look to see is this the final destination for the packet?
-If so, pass it up a level.
+   At the networking level, we look to see if this the final destination for the packet.
+If it is, pass it up a level.
 If not, figure out the next "hop" to pass the packet to.
    Pass the packet back down to the data-link level to go to that hop.
+   The networking layer *routes* packets.
 4. Transport: Takes the data contained in the packets, and reassembles them into the original file, image, or larger data stream.
 If we are missing data, we'll ask for it again.
 We will also pass it to the correct program on the